General Model FAQs

 States participating in the model must ensure beneficiaries have access to at least one qualified SCD gene therapy provider, either in-state or out-of-state.
 If a state does not have an in-state SCD gene therapy provider, it must pay for out-of-state services as per 42 CFR § 431.52.

 Several model requirements are designed to help states plan more proactively for their beneficiaries to be able to receive out-of-state treatment, thus reducing delays in care for individual beneficiaries (see section 3.3.1 of the State RFA).
 For example, states must maintain a contract with a treatment center qualified to administer each State-Selected Model Drug and must ensure that at least one qualified SCD gene therapy provider in each contracted treatment center is enrolled in the state Medicaid program.
-States must also submit a template single case agreement (SCA) for SCD gene therapy to CMS, indicating in-state and out-of-state services.

 Participating states will be required to submit Medicaid claims data to CMS, primarily through the Transformed Medicaid Statistical Information System (T-MSIS).
 States will be expected to meet (or have a plan to meet) the data quality standards outlined in the T-MSIS Outcomes Based Assessment methodology.
-States will also have to submit quarterly reports related to Model implementation.
+States will also have to submit quarterly reports related to model implementation.

 For more detail on data and reporting requirements, see Section 3.4 of the State RFA.
 All requirements will be detailed in the SA.